msambol/dsa/README.md

-# Data Structures and Algorithms
+# Data Structures & Algorithms

 Coding examples from my [YouTube channel](https://www.youtube.com/michaelsambol).
 The code may differ on some videos, as I've added to this retroactively.